yoocode/mynewproj/README.md

 Frontend local host is 8100.
 -http://localhost:8100/: display mobile app

-Backend local host is 4040. \n -http://localhost:4040/map/getAllMap : display all list of school information -http://localhost:4040/map/post : use to post the school data -http://localhost:4040/menu/getAllMenu : display all list of menu information -http://localhost:4040/menu/post : use to post the menu data -http://localhost:4040/menu/{{id}} : use to delete the menu data
+Backend local host is 4040.

+-http://localhost:4040/map/getAllMap : display all list of school information

+-http://localhost:4040/map/post : use to post the school data

+-http://localhost:4040/menu/getAllMenu : display all list of menu information

+-http://localhost:4040/menu/post : use to post the menu data

+-http://localhost:4040/menu/{{id}} : use to delete the menu data